Fleischer Studios: Legacy and influence

-The loose, improvisatory animation, frequently surreal action generally termed "The New York Style", (particularly in films such as Snow White and Bimbo's Initiation), grungy atmosphere, and racy pre-Code content of the early Fleischer Studios cartoons have been a major influence on many underground and alternative cartoonists.
+The loose, improvisatory animation, frequently surreal action generally termed "The New York Style" (particularly in films such as Snow White and Bimbo's Initiation), grungy atmosphere, and racy pre-Code content of the early Fleischer Studios cartoons have been a major influence on many underground and alternative cartoonists.
 Kim Deitch, Robert Crumb, Jim Woodring, and Al Columbia are among the creators who have specifically acknowledged their inspiration.
 Much of Richard Elfman's 1980 cult film Forbidden Zone is a live action pastiche of the early Fleischer Studios style.
 The Fleischer style was also used in the 1995 animated series The Twisted Tales of Felix the Cat.
-The studio's art style and surreal atmosphere was a central influence on the indie game Cuphead, with the studio being described as "magnetic north" for the game's art style.
+The studio's art style and surreal atmosphere was a central influence on the 2017 independent-developed video game Cuphead, with the studio being described as "magnetic north" for the game's art style, even as well featuring other independent-developed video games between besides Cuphead, including Bendy and the Ink Machine and Enchanted Portals, that they honored the 1930s Fleischer Studios' art style at all.
+Genndy Tartakovsky has also cited the works of the studio as a major inspiration for the look of his 2023 animated series Unicorn: Warriors Eternal.